matthiaszarzecki/SwiftUIApiOfIceAndFire/README.md

 - Timeout on Main Screen
 - Tap tabbar icons to reset views
 - More Unit-Tests
-- More Unit-tests for ViewModels
+- More Unit-Tests for ViewModels
 - Better error-handling in combine-call

 Nice to Have: